panzerdp/dmitripavlutin.com/content/posts/117-javascript-method/index.md

 greet('World'); // => 'Hello, World!'
 ```

-Put the `function` keyword followed by its name, params, and body: `function greet(who) {...}`.
-That's a *regular function definition*.
+The `function` keyword followed by its name, params, and body: `function greet(who) {...}` is what makes a *regular function definition*.

 `greet('World')` is the *regular function invocation*.
 The function `greet('World')` accepts data from the argument.

 What if `who` is a property of an object?
-To easily access the properties of an object, things are easier if you attach the function to that object, in other words, create a method on that object.
+To easily access the properties of an object you can attach the function to that object, in other words, create a method.

 Let's make `greet()` a method on the object `world`: